 - p-Dihydroxyl benzene

-Monobenzyl ether of hydroquinone is a strong derivative of hydroquinone that almost always causes nearly irreversible complete depigmentation of the skin (white patches).
+Monobenzyl ether of hydroquinone is a strong derivative of hydroquinone that can cause irreversible complete depigmentation of the skin (white patches).

 Tretinoin is the main topical retinoid that has been used in skin lightening products.
 It thins the skin, increasing the penetration of other agents. as well as having a direct effect in reducing melanisation.
 It is a prescription medication because of potential risk in pregnancy.
 It can be quite irritating and may cause contact irritant dermatitis.